 The recovery process can be long, but aftercare can ease the transition.
-You may want to undergo individual therapy or attend support groups (such as alcoholics anonymous) and/ or group therapy.
+You may want to undergo individual therapy or attend support groups (such as Alcoholics Anonymous) and/ or group therapy.

 It can be a difficult step to contact alcohol rehab services and other addiction treatment services – but we can make the process easier for you.
-We can find the right drug and alcohol treatment for you to help you kick your addiction once and for all.
+Chat with us today to explore your treatment options.

 We can take your needs and preferences into account when finding the right Manchester rehab centre for you – whether you’re looking for alcohol rehab in Manchester or drug rehab.

 We want you to make a full recovery and live a drug-free life, so be sure to contact our support team or admissions team so we can help you.

 Nicholas Conn is a leading industry addiction expert who runs the UK’s largest addiction advisory service and is regularly featured in the national press, radio and TV.
 He is the founder and CEO of a drug and alcohol rehab center called Help4addiction, which was founded in 2015.
 He has been clean himself since 2009 and has worked in the Addiction and Rehab Industry for over a decade.
 Nick is dedicated to helping others recover and get treatment for drug and alcohol abuse.
 In 2013, he released a book ‘The Thin White’ line that is available on Amazon.

 Receive a callback, we’re ready to help you get on the road to recovery.